ankursrg2010/GetCleanData1/README.md

 2. Unzip the contents into a directory and save the run_analysis.r script in that same directory.
 Set your working directory so you can access these files.

-3. Use source("run_analysis.R") and then you will find MeasurementMeans.txt (282 KB) and ActivityMeasurements.txt (10.1 MB) in your working directory.
-MeasurentMeans.txt is the final product of the script and holds the mean of each measurement by Subject and Activity.
+3. Use source("run_analysis.R") which will produce MeasurementMeans.txt (282 KB) and ActivityMeasurements.txt (10.1 MB) in your working directory.
+MeasurentMeans.txt is the final product of the script and holds the mean of each measurement as determined by Subject and their Activity.